anza-xyz/agave/docs/src/validator/tvu.md

 ```

 `cache` is purely for quick lookups and optimization; it is not serialized and sent to peer nodes.
 `SocketEntry` is serialized and sent to peer nodes within the gossip message type `CrdsData::ContactInfo`.
-Upon receiving the `ContactInfo`, the peer node calls the `get_socket!` macro to retrieve the TVU port associated with the node..
+Upon receiving the `ContactInfo`, the peer node calls the `get_socket!` macro to retrieve the TVU port associated with the node.
 For example, to retrieve the TVU ports of the remote node, the peer node calls:
 ```rust
 get_socket!(tvu, SOCKET_TAG_TVU, SOCKET_TAG_TVU_QUIC);